Minimal Euler Characteristics for Even-Dimensional Manifolds with Finite Fundamental Group: Introduction

 \begin{thmc} Let $U_k=E_k\times_T C$ where $p$ is an odd prime, $E_k=(\bZ/pZ)^k$ and $C$ cyclic of order prime to $p$ acts on each $\bZ/p\bZ$ factor in $E_k$ via $x\mapsto x^q$ where $q$ is a unit in $\bZ/p\bZ$. \begin{enumerate} \item If $x^{q^2}\ne x$ for all $1\ne x\in E_k$, then for all $k>4$, $U_k$ does not arise as the fundamental group of any rational homology 4--sphere. \item If $q=p-1$, then for all $k>1$, $U_k$ does not arise as the fundamental group of any rational homology 4--sphere. \end{enumerate} \end{thmc}

 This paper is organized as follows: in Section \ref{sec:two} we analyze free group actions on $(n-1)$--connected $2n$--manifolds using cohomological methods; in Section \ref{sec:three} we discuss minimal complexes and thickenings; in Section \ref{sec:infinite} we prove Theorem A$'$; in Section \ref{sec:four} we focus on rational homology 4--spheres; and in Section \ref{sec:five} we collect some remarks, examples and questions related to the invariants introduced here.
-Appendix A contains the proof of Theorem \ref{prop:fakeembed}, and Appendix B provides some additional details about the calculations in Example \ref{ex:fivenine}.
+Appendix A contains the proof of Theorem \ref{prop:fakeembed}.